 1) Trademark anything.
 If you own the domain name and operate primarily on the internet — well, plenty of people have put this off at least until their companies were paying them enough to buy food.

 2) Become a corporation.
 Many people do this to protect themselves from lawsuits.
 However, if you’re a one-person operation and someone wants to sue you, they’ll totally sue you personally anyway, because it’s pretty impossible for a one person operation not to “pierce the corporate veil,” such as by mixing personal and business finances, accepting business checks in your own name, and otherwise just not really being a real corporation.
 If you’re going to be a sole proprietor instead of a corporation or LLC, you can file a Fictitious Name Certificate for $25 in NYC, or similarly small fees elsewhere in the U.S.

-3) Stationery and other printed bullshit.
+3) Printed bullshit.
 Because it’s not the ’80s.
-Even “real” companies buy business cards from Vistaprint now.
-Nine bucks, done.
-And it can totally wait until your company has bought you some groceries.
+You can get some $9 business cards from Vistaprint if you really want.
+But it can totally wait until your company has bought you some groceries.

 (Usual disclaimers: I am not a lawyer, and there are, of course, perfectly good reasons to trademark and incorporate, and if you don’t, you could be one of the unlucky few who has something horrible happen to you!
 Choosing not to trademark or incorporate is sort of like choosing not to pony up for health insurance when you’re young, healthy, and broke — you could get hit by a bus, yes, but plenty of us make these kinds of decisions anyway, thereby horrifying our risk- averse relatives).